fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 ### Security via Smart Contracts

-Both the fellowship's staked tokens and the initiator's locked fees, inclusive of the provisioned contractor payment, reside securely in blockchain smart contracts.
+Both the fellowship's staked tokens and the initiator's locked fees, inclusive of the provisioned fellowship members' payment, reside securely in blockchain smart contracts.

 This setup safeguards funds, ensures transparent financial commitments, and upholds the integrity of all transactions.

 ### Assurances for All

-Contractors are assured of payment upon successful project completion, promoting trust and dedication to quality delivery.
+Fellowship members are assured of payment upon successful project completion, promoting trust and dedication to quality delivery.

 Fellowships are motivated by the possibility of retrieving their staked tokens upon project success, reinforcing commitment.